 Friday September 30th

-It’s difficult to believe that it was only three weeks earlier that we whizzed Val to Broomfield hospital, so much has happened over those weeks.
+It was hard to believe that it was only three weeks earlier that we whizzed Val to Broomfield hospital, so much had happened over those weeks.

 Karen and Bill arrived a few minutes before me – just after eleven thirty – there had been problems with trains again.
 We found Val to be slightly less confused that the previous day, she appeared to recognise us, but struggled to communicate.
 She was able to squeeze the consultant’s hand when asked, which was an improvement.